smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2022/bingo_stats_rough_draft.md

 - Brandon Sanderson, used for 20 squares
 - Adrian Tchaikovsky, used for 17 squares

+Lavie Tidhar was the author read at least 10 times with the highest ratio of squares to times read: read 10 times for 8 squares.

 The authors with the most unique books read were:

 - Terry Pratchett, with 38 unique books read
-- Brandon Sanderson, with 32 unique books read
+- Brandon Sanderson, with 33 unique books read
 - Lois McMaster Bujold, with 27 unique books read
 - Adrian Tchaikovsky, with 26 unique books read
 - Jim Butcher, with 23 unique books read